mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 This plugin adds "sliderview" template for the NextGen gallery.
 Use the shortcode [nggallery id=x template="sliderview"] to display images as the slider.
 You can visit Settings -> NextGen Slider to select theme, toggle between image and content slider and change width of the image or content area.

+If you are not sure how to set up this slider please check our tutorial on [creating and using gallery templates](http://wpdevsnippets.com/create-nextgen-gallery-and-templates/ "NextGen Gallery Templates")

 Note: It requires NextGen Gallery plugin that can be downloaded from http://wordpress.org/extend/plugins/nextgen-gallery.